 whenever \( k \gtrsim (1 / \delta)^{\alpha - \epsilon} \).
 In such case, we have

 from which the conclusion follows. \end{proof}

-\subsection{Proof of Theorem~\ref{thm:R_prob}}
+\section{Proof of Theorem~\ref{thm:R_prob}}

-In this subsection, we first decompose the regret of the proposed controller into multiple terms, then derive upper bounds on the terms respectively to obtain the high-probability regret bound stated in Theorem~\ref{thm:R_prob}.
+In this appendix, we first decompose the regret of the proposed controller into multiple terms, then derive upper bounds on the terms respectively to obtain the high-probability regret bound stated in Theorem~\ref{thm:R_prob}.

-\subsubsection{Regret decomposition}
+\subsection{Regret decomposition}